-Because multi-factor authentication security requires multiple means of identification at login, it is widely recognized as the most secure software authentication method for authenticating access to data and applications.
+Because multi-factor authentication security requires multiple means of identification at login, it is widely recognized as the most secure method for authenticating access to data and applications.

 How to Strengthen Your Authentication?

 SafeNet's multi-factor authentication software delivers the protection you expect, while enabling customers with broader choice, improved visibility, and the ability to expand into the future.
-We do this through our Fully Trusted Authentication Environment, which means that you have:
+As a result, organizations using our MFA software have:

 Improved management and visibility – SafeNet's solutions deliver single-server management, providing full control, simple administration, and reduced cost and staff burden

-Expanded options – SafeNet delivers the broadest choice when it comes to authentication methods – so you can meet the needs of any user and any risk level (hardware or software, certificate-based authentication or traditional one-time-password, on-premise, or into the cloud)
+Expanded options – SafeNet delivers the broadest choice when it comes to access security methods – so you can meet the needs of any user and any risk level (hardware or software, certificate-based authentication or traditional one-time-password, on-premise, or into the cloud)

-Future-ready - SafeNet provides new solutions that deliver strong authentication and single sign-on (SSO) for cloud applications as well as credentialing for mobile device management
+Future-ready solutions - SafeNet provides new solutions that deliver MFA and single sign-on (SSO) for cloud applications as well as credentialing for mobile device management

 Painless migrations - SafeNet offers seamless migration to cloud-based authentication, which maintain your existing investments and cause no disruption to end users

 Strong authentication refers to systems that require multiple factors for authentication and use advanced technology, such as secret keys and encryption, to verify a user’s identity.
 The simplest example of is a consumer accessing funds via his or her ATM card.
 This requires something the user has (their card), and something they know (their PIN).
 Most people wouldn't want their bank to allow access to their checking account with just one factor.